Jam Run | A New Murder Mystery Book by Russell Brooks

-Eddie Barrow thrust his Jamaican five-hundred-dollar bill across the counter to the bartender before the other patron could utter a syllable.
+Eddie Barrow thrust a Jamaican five-hundred-dollar bill across the counter to the bartender before the other patron could utter a syllable.
 There was no way in hell Eddie was going to let someone else cut in front of him tonight.

-This time, it was a wire-thin sista dressed in a crop-top, Harley Quinn shorts, and a Mary J Blige weave.
+This time it was a wire-thin sista, dressed in a crop-top, Harley Quinn shorts, and a Mary J Blige weave.
 To him, she looked like she must be thinking, “He ain’t much of a man,” but Eddie couldn’t give a rat’s ass what she thought.
 He may not have been born in Barbados like his parents, but he knew the rules of the Caribbean—that cut-ins were a way of life down here.

 At five foot eight and a little over one hundred and seventy pounds, Barrow wasn’t the most physically imposing brotha around, but it didn’t mean that he didn’t know how to stand his ground when he needed to.

 “Two waters please,” Eddie yelled as he competed with the heavy bass in the background that shook his internal organs, while keeping his hand on his money.